ooteniya1/resource-estimation/README.md

 1. [Eric Deandrea](https://github.com/edeandrea)  for the original [Todo-spring-quarkus](https://github.com/edeandrea/todo-spring-quarkus) application.
 2. Ed Seymour for the QoS and Limit Range diagrams

-# Cloud-Native Application Resource Estimation - Part 2
+# Cloud-Native Application Resource Estimation - Part 2: Process
 In the first first part of this article, we touched on the concepts and approach of Application resource estimation.
 In this secoind part, we will be walking you through a pratical example of Application resource estimation.

 ## Resource Estimation Setup